What income is taxable for nonresident aliens in the U.S.?

 How are international students taxed?

-Some international students can become resident aliens, for example, the F1 visa holders after the fifth year.
+Some international students can become resident aliens, for example, the F1 visa holders after the fifth year in a lifetime.

 Sprintax can help you figure out your residency status and prepare your tax return.